Initial data rigidity results: The Weakly Outermost Condition

 \section{The Weakly Outermost Condition}

-In this section, we assume that $(M,g,K)$ is a compact initial data set whose boundary $\p M$ can be expressed as a disjoint union of hypersurfaces, $\p M=\Sigma_0\cup S$.
-While we do not assume a priori that $M$ is topologically a product, we need to impose a more general condition of a similar flavor.
-We say that $M$ satisfies the \textsl{homotopy condition} with respect to $\Sigma_0$ provided that there exists a continuous map $\rho:M\to\Sigma_0$ such that $\rho\circ i:\Sigma_0\to\Sigma_0$ is homotopic to $\id_{\Sigma_0}$, where $i:\Sigma_0\hookrightarrow M$ is the inclusion map.
-This condition implies that $\Sigma_0$ is connected.
-(Recall that $M$ is connected by assumption.)
-Note that this homotopy condition is satisfied if there exists a retraction of $M$ onto $\Sigma_0$.
+In this section, we assume that $(M,g,K)$ is a compact initial data set.
+While we do not assume a priori that $M$ is topologically a product, we require a more general condition of a similar flavor.
+Let $\Sigma_0$ be a union of components of $\partial M$.
+We say that $M$ satisfies the \textsl{homotopy condition} with respect to $\Sigma_0$ provided that there exists a continuous map $\rho:M\to\Sigma_0$ such that $\rho\circ i:\Sigma_0\to\Sigma_0$ is homotopic to $\id_{\Sigma_0}$ where $i:\Sigma_0 \to M$ is the inclusion map.
+Since $M$ is connected by assumption, this condition implies that $\Sigma_0$ is connected.
+Note that this homotopy condition is satisfied if there is a retraction of $M$ onto $\Sigma_0$.

-Also, as suggested by the discussion of the positive mass theorem in the introduction, it is natural to assume that $\Sigma_0$ is in a \textsl{special class} of manifolds that do not support metrics of positive scalar curvature.